aakashgarg-19/BeHealthifyHackingHeist/README.md

-# BeHealthifyHackingHeist
+# BeHealthify__HackingHeistHackathon

-This website cum Project belongs to Team Akash
+This Website cum Project belongs to Team Akash
 In this project we are using HTML , CSS and JS.
-Our motive to make this website is `Everyone Feel Good About Yourself`.
+Our motive to make this website is `Everyone Feel Good About thier Mental Health`.
-We are added some feature which is useful in our daily life.
+We added some features which are useful in our daily life.

 ## Stopwatch